ShrekBytes/Varsity-Projects/Hospital-Management/README.md

 - The code has been tested on both Windows and Linux systems.

 For Windows:
-- You can directly run the code in CodeBlocks or VScode or any other compiler.
+- You can directly run the code in CodeBlocks or VScode or any other IDE.

 For Linux:
 - Replace `conio.h` with `curses.h` for console input/output.